siduction/sidu-manual/data/en/0704-sys-admin-btrfs-snapper_en.md

 91|single|     |11:36:23|user1|number  |AB finished|user=Pit
 ~~~

-The snapshot we (user1) created has the # 91.
-Unfortunately we made the mistake that the snapshot is handled according to the cleanup rule *number*.
-We change this with the option *`modify -c ""`* so that Snapper does not delete it automatically.
+The snapshot we (user1) created has # 91.
+Unfortunately we made the mistake to let the snapshot be handled according to the cleanup rule *number*.
+We change this with the *`modify -c ""`* option so that Snapper will not delete it automatically.

 ~~~
 $ snapper -c data_pr modify -c "" 91